coveooss/wazuh-kubernetes/README.md

 * Kibana and the Wazuh Kibana application should be available at https://wazuh.some-domain.com:443

 ## Wazuh agents deployment
 This repository does not show how to deploy the Wazuh agent in a Kubernetes cluster.
 Normally, we would use a DaemonSet to deploy the agent on each Kubernetes node.
-To do that, we would need a Docker image with the Wazuh agent installed on it and then we would need to mount almost every folders of the host inside that container (`/bin`, `/etc`, `/var/log`, etc.).
-It would be a very complicated task since you cannot simply mount the `/bin` folder of you host in the `/bin` folder of your container.
-Therefore, creating such Docker image an using it in a Kubernetes DaemonSet is not the ideal way to deploy a Wazuh agent.
+To do that, we would need a Docker image with the Wazuh agent installed on it and then we would need to mount almost every folder of your host inside that container (`/bin`, `/etc`, `/var/log`, etc.).
+It would be a very complicated task since you cannot simply mount the `/bin` folder of your host in the `/bin` folder of your container.
+Therefore, creating such Docker image and using it in a Kubernetes DaemonSet is not the ideal way to deploy a Wazuh agent.
 Instead, you should take a look at the [Wazuh Ansible playbooks project](https://github.com/wazuh/wazuh-ansible) or at the [Wazuh Puppet module project](https://github.com/wazuh/wazuh-puppet) to deploy your Wazuh agents.

 ## TODO
 * Secure the Wazuh API.